alaudet/raspi-sump/docs/automated_install.md

     sudo pip install raspisump

-This will copy all the files you need into /usr/local/bin and /home/pi/raspi-sump
+This will copy all the files you need into /home/pi/raspi-sump

 Navigate to /home/pi/raspi-sump/ and move the sample config file